 You also need to keep track of all the most recent Facebook algorithm changes and how they affect your social media strategy around optimizing link posts in 2018.

-Today, we’ll be sharing 5 tips on how to optimize your Facebook link posts for maximum reach and engagement—so keep scrolling and enjoy!
+Today, we’ll be sharing 5 tips on how to share links on Facebook for maximum reach and engagement—so keep scrolling and enjoy!

 The average internet user gets frustrated and gives up on a website after only three seconds of delay—so make sure your site is blazing fast.